-The Nevada Department of Veterans Services encourages all Nevadans to get involved in their community.
+The Nevada Department of Veterans Services (NDVS) encourages all Nevadans to get involved in their community.
 Whether that means in your local town or city, or in the Nevada-wide veteran community, we have many different way you can get involved, today!

-The Nevada Department of Veterans Services has many Volunteer opportunities; Whether you are interested in clerical, graphic design, assisting veterans apply for and obtain their benefits, or any number of other opportunities, The Nevada Department of Veterans Services would love to have you!
+NDVS has many volunteer opportunities; Whether you are interested in clerical, graphic design, assisting veterans apply for and obtain their benefits, or any number of other opportunities, NDVS would love to have you!

-The Nevada Department of Veterans Services, in order to show our appreciation for the veterans and veteran supporters within our state, have created two honors:
+In order to show our appreciation for the veterans and veteran supporters within our state, NDVS created two honors:

-The Veteran of the Month award recognizes Nevada veterans who contribute their time and energy to support veterans, their communities and/or the military.
+The Veteran of the Month (VOM) award recognizes Nevada veterans who contribute their time and energy to support veterans, their communities and/or the military.
 “Men and women across Nevada who have made a significant contribution will have achieved excellence by going above and beyond the call of duty," stated Governor Sandoval in his presentation.
 “It will be an opportunity for all of us to shine a bright light on the work veterans continue to do for our nation."

-The Veteran Supporter of the Month award recognizes both active organizations and non-veteran Nevada community members that provide exceptional support to military stationed in Nevada, Nevada veterans, and their families.
+The Veteran Supporter of the Month (VSM) award recognizes both active organizations and non-veteran Nevada community members that provide exceptional support to military stationed in Nevada, Nevada veterans, and their families.

 In November, 2014, Governor Brian Sandoval created Nevada's Book of Fallen Heroes.
 The book is located at the State Capitol Building in Carson City and each week a page is turned remembering those who gave their lives for freedom.
 In the attached pages of this website section are the names of those currently listed in the Book of Fallen Heroes separated by each war.